lidofinance/docs/docs/guides/steth-integration-guide.md

 Thus, amount of stETH unlocked when unwrapping is different from what has been initially wrapped (given a rebase happened between wrapping and unwrapping stETH).

-### ERC20Permit
+## ERC20Permit

 wstETH token implements the ERC20 Permit extension allowing approvals to be made via signatures, as defined in [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).

 The `permit` method allows users to modify the allowance using a signed message, instead of through `msg.sender`.
 By not relying on `approve` method, wrapping can be done in one transaction instead of two.

-### Staking rate limits
+## Staking rate limits

 As there’s a high probability of the staking surge post-Merge, the Lido protocol implemented staking rate limits aimed at reducing the surge's impact on the staking queue & Lido’s socialized rewards distribution model. there is a sliding window limit that is parametrized with `_maxStakingLimit` and `_stakeLimitIncreasePerBlock`.
-This means it is only possible to submit this much Ether to the Lido staking contracts within a 24 hours timeframe.
+This means it is only possible to submit this much ether to the Lido staking contracts within a 24 hours timeframe.
 Currently, the daily staking limit is set at 150,000 ether.

 You can picture this as a health globe from Diablo 2 with a maximum of `_maxStakingLimit` and regenerating with a constant speed  per block.
 When you deposit ether to the protocol, the level of health is reduced by its amount and the current limit becomes smaller and smaller.
 When it hits the ground, transaction gets reverted.

 To avoid that, you should check if `getCurrentStakeLimit() >= amountToStake`, and if it's not you can go with an alternative route.
+The staking rate limits are denominated in ether, thus, it makes no difference if the stake is being deposited for stETH or using [the wstETH shortcut](#wsteth-shortcut), the limits apply in both cases.

 #### Alternative routes:

 1. Wait for staking limits to regenerate to higher values and retry depositing ether to Lido later.
 2. Consider swapping ETH for stETH on DEXes like Curve or Balancer.
 At specific market conditions stETH may effectively be purchased from there with a discount due to stETH price fluctuations.

-### Transfer shares function for stETH
+## Transfer shares function for stETH

 The [LIP-11](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-11.md) introduced the `transferShares` function which allows to transfer stETH in a "rebase-agnostic" manner: transfer in terms of [shares](#steth-internals-share-mechanics) amount.